gocaveman/tmeta/README.md

 - Date Created/Updated functionality
 - Normal underlying DB features like transactions and context support are not hidden from you and easily usable.
 - Primary keys can be string/UUID (recommended) or auto-incremented integer.
-- We don't do DDL, yes this is a feature.
+- We don't do DDL, this makes things simpler.
+(DDL is necessary but should be separate.)
 - Supports SQLite3, MySQL, Postgres

 ## GoDoc